pavanbaddi/auto-deployment-of-django-app-script/readme.md

 # Auto Deployment of Django App

 ## Motivation
-To deploy django apps in more streamlined way and to eliminate repetative task during django app deployment.
+To deploy django apps in more streamlined way and to eliminate repetitive task during django app deployment.

+## Requirements
+- Tested with python version 3.9.6
+- Python fabric library

 ## Description
 - Create a Django project and during deployment zip the file from inside and name the zip file as `app.zip`.
 Also note before zipping update the `ALLOWED_HOSTS` and `DATABASE` in settings.py